-Items in the Police Briefs are taken from the Anchorage Police Department’s online crime mapping system.
-Details about individual events are provided by the department’s public information office.
+Items in the police briefs are taken from the Anchorage Police Department’s online crime mapping system.
+Details about individual events are provided by the department’s public information department.
 Defendants are presumed innocent unless proven guilty.